 Along the cool stream and rows of green trees covering the main road, Kifune makes visitors surprised by the beautiful scenery like in anime movies.

 Here, many shops turn on their lights from 10am.
-The sacred Kifune shrine is open all year round with the “legendary slope” leading up to the shrine always crowded with visitors coming to pray for good luck.
+The sacred Kifune shrine is open all year round with the “legendary slope” leading up to the shrine always crowded with visitors coming to pray for luck.

 Arriving at this noodle shop at 9am, luckily there weren't many customers yet, there were only about 35 people in front so Thuy Trang got number 14.
 However, the girl from Hai Phong still had to wait 3 hours to get to sit on the mat because the noodle dish is served in turns, each turn is only for 10 people.

-First, after lining up and getting your turn to enter the restaurant, visitors go to the reception desk to pay for 1,300 yen/meal (more than 210,000 VND) and receive a fan with their order number.
+First, after lining up and getting your turn to enter the restaurant, visitors go to the reception desk to pay 1,300 yen/meal (more than 210,000 VND) and receive a fan with their number.
 Visitors should note that losing the fan will result in a fine.

-After the previous 10 people have finished eating, the staff will hold up a numbered board to serve the next group of guests.
+After the previous 10 people have finished eating, the staff will raise a numbered board to serve the next group of guests.
 As they get closer to their number, they will switch to another waiting mat, getting closer to the bamboo tube area and starting a fun and exciting time of eating.

 “This unique culinary tour will officially end when the noodles flowing from the bamboo tube turn purple/red/yellow.
 That is the signal that the amount of noodles has run out and your service session has ended,” Thuy Trang added.